Canning Stock Route Experience. North to South. 24 Nights. Alice Springs to Uluru/Ayers Rock

 HOW ROUGH IS THE TRACK?

 The simple answer is "quite rough".
 It's also very long, very remote and very scratchy on vehicles.
 Tour guide Tony describes the Canning as "2000 km of roughness", however, it's still the most amazing place he's been in Australia.
 It is advisable to get some form of paint protection on your vehicle to prevent damage.
-We recommend Bush Barrier magnetic paint protection (follow this link).
+We recommend Bush Barrier magnetic paint protection.

 Email for info and availability